MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/inspections-advanced.md

 Export inspection responses as a PDF file to share them by email, for instance.
 This option doesn't support custom date or number formats, right-to-left languages, Hindi, or Chinese.

-In the work order service task, select **Export Responses** to download them as a PDF file.
+Open the work order service task in a new window and select **Export Responses** to download them as a PDF file.

 :::image type="content" source="media/export-inspection-response-as-pdf.png" alt-text="Screenshot showing export response as PDF experience on service task.":::